NobleNooblet/DE_Zoomcamp_Project/README.md

 ~~~

 ### 2. Terraform And Provisioning Of GCP Resources
-This section assist the user in running the terraform code to set up the GCP resources.
+This section aims to assist the user in running the terraform code to set up the GCP resources.

 * The first step for the user is to make sure that Terraform is installed.
 The user can make use of these [STEPS](https://phoenixnap.com/kb/how-to-install-terraform) to ensure that Terraform is installed and ready to be used.
 * The next step for the user is to clone this git repo to their local machine.